Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Introduction

-In this paper, we propose a robust CR SLP algorithm for each of two different CSI error models that account for the quantization error in the CSI shared by the PBS with the CBS.
-In particular, we focus on overlay CR downlink channels \cite{CRbreak} where the PBS shares with the CBS its CSI to the PUs and CUs, as well as its data intended for the PUs.
-The shared CSI is assumed to be quantized, which is known to often make achieving the desired user QoS constraints infeasible without introducing robustness into the problem formulation \cite{huang2010cooperative,suraweera2010capacity}.
-The use of SLP for this scenario has not been considered previously in the literature.
-Additionally, for CR-based SLP designs, the imperfect CSI shared by the PBS will often cause the noise-free received symbols at both PUs and CUs to fall outside the desired CIR.
+In this paper, we propose robust CR SLP algorithms for each of two different CSI error models that account for the quantization error in the CSI shared by the PBS with the CBS.
+In particular, we focus on overlay CR downlink channels {\cite{CRbreak,liang2017cooperative}} where the PBS shares with the CBS its CSI to the PUs and CUs, as well as its data intended for the PUs.
+The shared CSI is assumed to be quantized, which is known to often make achieving the desired user QoS constraints infeasible without introducing robustness into the problem formulation \cite{huang2010cooperative,suraweera2010capacity}. { In addition, the imperfect CSI also means that the PBS precoding is not precisely known at the CBS, and thus the CBS has an imperfect estimate of the transmitted PBS signal, even if the PBS data symbols are perfectly known.
+This makes finding a robust solution in the cognitive radio case more complicated than in prior SLP-related work, where the transmitted signals are assumed to be perfectly known.
+If left unaddressed, the combination of these effects will almost certainly} cause the noise-free received symbols at both the PUs and CUs to fall outside the desired CIR.
 To derive a robust SLP formulation for CR systems, we formulate the problem as one of minimizing the transmit power at the CBS while simultaneously satisfying the SM constraints at both the PUs and CUs to guarantee the worst-case user's QoS.
-The SM at each user is calculated for two different channel error models.
-We first consider the case where the quantization error is norm-bounded as in \cite{pascual2005robust}, and then we study a stochastic approach based on the additive quantization noise model (AQNM) \cite{bai2013optimization,bai2015energy} that is sufficiently accurate to approximate the quantization error at low and medium signal-to-noise ratios and has been widely used in the analysis of quantized MIMO systems \cite{fletcher2007robust,fan2015uplink,zhang2017performance}.